 Day 3: Bristol Christmas Days out – other options

-Slightly closer to the city centre, not far from Wild Place Project and just a stone’s throw from The Mall at Cribbs Causeway (who also have their own family-friendly ice rink and winter wonderland), is Aerospace Bristol.
+Slightly closer to the city centre, not far from Wild Place Project and just a stone’s throw from The Mall at Cribbs Causeway (who also have their own family-friendly ice rink and winter wonderland on from 16 November – 5 January), is Aerospace Bristol.
 Inside it’s like Christmas for aviation-mad youngsters and engineering enthusiasts – helicopters, aeroplanes and engines sit alongside interactive exhibits and historical memorabilia from over a century of powered flight.
 Of course, the star of the show is that beautiful old bird, Concorde – the last of her kind to be built and fly (in Bristol, I might add).
 Last year they took a Yuletide singalong to new heights with Carols under Concorde.